mransan/raft/README.md

   streaming back the missing logs.

-* Add `Raft_logic.handle_add_backlog` for the application to fill back the in memory log data structure of the follower.
+* Add `Raft_logic.handle_add_backlog` for the application to fill back the in memory log data structure of the follower

+* Make sure to read the lower bound entries backward from the permanent storage when starting a server